Aiden-Peace300/c0723-code-solutions/css-positioning/css-positioning-quiz-notes.md

 ---

 - How does setting `position: relative` on an element affect document flow?
-  Elements with position: relative remain in the normal flow of the document.
-But, unlike static elements, the left, right, top, bottom and z-index properties affect the position of the element.
-An offset, based on the values of left, right, top and bottom properties, is applied to the element relative to itself.
+  Elements with position: relative doesn't effect document flow

 ---

-- How does setting `position: relative` on an element affect where it appears on the page? the element will always be relative to parent container
+- How does setting `position: relative` on an element affect where it appears on the page? don't effect where it appears using offset will effect where it appeares

 ---